artoriusss/pl-accounts-mapping/README.md

 Relational tabular datasets often come from different sources and in different forms.
 To collect and aggregate such data, it is neccessary to map this data into a single form.

-However, this process usually requires a great deal of manual effort, since a machine cannot simply understand that two entities like `R&D expenses:R&D team salary tax expenses` and `R&D team salary` essentially represent the same thing.
+However, this process usually requires a great deal of manual effort, since a machine cannot simply understand that two entities like `R&D expenses:R&D team salary expenses` and `R&D team salary` essentially represent the same thing.

 An approach implemented in the current repository attempts to automate this process.
 It leverages a two-staged mapping based on: